Definition:

 Main pillars of sustainability:

-1. Environmental: Conservation of natural resources, reduction of pollution and protection of biodiversity
+1. Environmental: Conservation of natural resources, reduction of pollution and protection of biodiversity.

 Goals:

-– Reduce the carbon footprint and environmental impact
+– Reduce carbon footprint and environmental impact

 – Encourage responsible production and consumption practices